giordano-lucas/exchange-price-propagation/index.md

 ## Distance plot

 TODO: Augustin
-## Interactive visualisation
+## More visualisations

+### Customisable historical lag
-To conclude our projet, we made available another interactive visualisation of the historical maximum lag.
+To conclude our projet, we made available additional interactive visualisations of the computed lags.

+The first one is an extended version of the plot shown in [section ***Time Plot***](#time-plot).
 It handles the following user actions:

 - Select the input data: `bbo` or `trade` prices.
 - Select the averaging window.